Leander

 In Leander’s Story, he discusses his recent experience and why he thinks it needs to be destigmatised.

 My first experience of syphilis happened only a month ago.
 I noticed a light rash on my chest, stomach and upper legs.
 It wasn’t uncomfortable or itchy; it was just visible and didn’t look great.
-I’m a porn actor, so having a visible rash isn’t very good in my profession, so I decided to go and get tested right away.
-I was scared that I had HIV, syphilis, or another type of STI.
+I’m a porn actor, so having a visible rash isn’t very good in my profession, so I decided to go and get a test right away because I was scared that I had Human Immunodeficiency Virus (HIV), syphilis, or another type of STI.

 Uncovering the Source: Facing the Reality of Contracting it